juju-solutions/juju-solutions.github.io/README.md

 ## Workflow

 1. Fork this repository
-2. Write markdown files in _posts and _drafts, the top of your post needs this slug:
+2. Write markdown files in _posts and _drafts, the filename _must_ be in the form of:

+       YYYY-MM-DD-title.md

+    as and example, `2014-10-10-introducting-juju-charms.md`

+    the top of your post needs this slug:

         ---
         layout: post